mvcisback/py-aiger-bv/README.md

 # Installation

-If you just need to use `aigerbv`, you can just run:
+If you just need to use `aiger_bv`, you can just run:

 `$ pip install py-aiger-bv`